-Our workshop offers woodwork (joinery, turning, sculpture, marquetry etc) in open sessions on Tuesdays 10-4pm (men only) and Wednesdays 10-4pm (mixed) and in a closed tutored session for people needing support on Mondays 1.30-4pm (access on Mondays is by calling Alan on 07429651676).
+Our workshop offers woodwork (joinery, turning, sculpture, marquetry etc) in open sessions on Tuesdays 10am-4pm (men only) and Wednesdays 10am-4pm (mixed) and in a closed tutored session for people needing support on Mondays 1.30-4pm.
+(Access on Mondays is by calling Alan on 07429 651 676).
 We also offer a clay hand-building class which meets each Wednesday from 2-4pm.

 In the heart of Camden Town, Castlehaven Community Association delivers a programme of group activities, sports and outings, and has a young people's project for those seeking employment.

 We provide travel buddies to those who find it difficult to travel independently.
 Our buddies have similar experiences and will help travellers to feel more confident, developing their skills and self-esteem so that they become more independent travellers.

 Mental health problems affect about 1 in 10 children and young people.
 They include depression, anxiety and conduct disorder, and are often a direct response to what is happening in their lives.

 The emotional wellbeing of children is just as important as their physical health.
 Good mental health allows children and young people to develop the resilience to cope with whatever life throws at them and grow into well-rounded, healthy adults.